Balai Dey

-Balai Dey (বলাই দে; born 11 October 1946) is a retired Indian football player who played as a goalkeeper.
+Balai Dey (বলাই দে; born 11 October 1946) is an Indian former footballer who played as a goalkeeper.
 He is one of the few footballers who represented the two nations, India and Pakistan, in international football.

 In July 2022, Dey was conferred with Lifetime Achievement Award by Mohun Bagan.

 Early life

 Balai Dey was born on 11 October 1946 in Kotalipara, Gopalganj, Bengal Presidency, during the ending stage of British rule in India.
 He lived and studied in Khulna as he entered in Satyanarayana School and later studied at St. Joseph's High School till 1964.
 During his school days, he began playing football and started his youth career as a goalkeeper for Khulna Sporting Club at the age of fifteen.

 Club career

 In East Pakistan

 Dey began his club football career in East Pakistan with then renowned club Khulna Heroes of Khulna First Division League in 1961 after gaining success in playing for local Khulna-based sides.
-In the Khulna First Division League, his dazzling sportsmanship caught the attention of football fans, and he was picked up by Dhaka League club Dhaka Mohammedan.
-Two legendary Dhaka Mohammedan players Kabir and Ghaznabi played a crucial role in this transfer.
+In the Khulna First Division League, his dazzling sportsmanship caught the attention of football fans, and he was picked up by Dhaka First Division League club Dhaka Mohammedan.
+Two legendary Dhaka Mohammedan players Kabir Ahmed and Amir Jang Ghaznavi played a crucial role in this transfer.

-In 1963 Dhaka League, he helped the team winning the title under the leadership of Abid Hossain, and emerged as one of the best goalkeepers at that time in whole Pakistan.
-In the league, he stopped so many notable opponents like Dhaka Wanderers Club, Victoria Sporting, Wari Club Dhaka and others.
-Later, his tremendous performance helped the team winning prestigious Aga Khan Gold Cup in 1964.
+In 1963, he helped the team win the First Division title under the leadership of Abid Hossain, and emerged as one of the best goalkeepers at that time in whole Pakistan.
+In the league, he stopped many notable opponents like Dhaka Wanderers Club, Victoria Sporting, Wari Club Dhaka and others.
+Later, his tremendous performance helped the team win the prestigious Aga Khan Gold Cup in 1964.
 Dhaka Mohammedan and Karachi Port Trust were joint-winners of the tournament.
 He also played for Khulna Town Club in 1963.